siddarthx07/ai-job-application-helper/README.md

 ## Limitations

-- Currently works on Glassdoor and Greenhouse
+- Currently works on Greenhouse job applications only
 - Requires manual API key configuration
 - Chrome extension only (no Firefox support yet)